About Museums for All

 The cost of museum admission can be a barrier for many low-income families.
 Participating museums provide reduced admission, ranging from free to $3.00, to visitors presenting their EBT card.
 This reduced rate is available during all normal operating hours to up to four individuals per EBT card.
 With a year-round open door policy, Museums for All invites low-income visitors to feel welcome at cultural institutions.

-Since the launch of the initiative in 2014/2015, Museums for All has served more than 1.5 million visitors nationwide at more than 300 museums of all varieties, representing 45+ states, districts, and territories.
+Since the launch of the initiative in 2014/2015, Museums for All has served more than 1.9 million visitors nationwide at more than 400 museums of all varieties, representing 48 states, the District of Columbia, and the U.S. Virgin Islands.
 Museums for All is the only nationally coordinated financial accessibility program in the museum field, providing an easy-to-implement structure and the ability for participating museums to customize their implementation.

 Museums for All is an initiative of the Institute of Museum and Library Services (IMLS), a federal agency based in Washington, DC.
 The initiative is administered by the Association of Children’s Museums through a cooperative agreement with IMLS.